asiemer/madux/README.md

 ### Experience

 Make sure you understand the fundamentals of state machines, as well as how a predictable state container works, before deciding if you should use madux and madux-bind.
 It has helped me a lot in the past, although it's not the best solution for every project.
-The [documentation](https://jense5.gitbooks.io/madux/content/) should make clear if madux is a good option for your app.
+The [documentation](https://jense5.gitbooks.io/madux/content/) should make clear if madux is a good option for your app or not.

 ### Basic example